-1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 Drive slower on slopes.
 Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises that change the operating angle.
 Keep away from drop-offs and steep banks.
-Avoid sudden starts when mowing uphill - mower may tip backwards.
-Loss of traction may occur going downhill - weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
-DO NOT mow slopes when grass is wet - slippery conditions affect steering and reduce traction and braking.
+Avoid sudden starts when mowing uphill mower may tip backwards.
+Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering.
+DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
 See inside the back cover to determine the approximate slope angle of the area to be mowed.

 - 1.4.5 Use EXTREME caution when backing up.
 LOOK BEHIND YOU! - 1.4.6 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with damaged guards, shields, or covers.
 Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.8 DO NOT change the engine governor settings or overspeed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage blade drive before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop the engine and remove ignition key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage PTO before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop engine, wait for all moving parts to stop, and remove key.: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.

-Stop the engine:
+Stop the engine and wait for all moving parts to stop:

-- Before refueling. - Before dumping the grass catcher. - 1.4.13 Allow the engine to cool before stopping the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
+- Before refueling. - Before dumping the grass catcher. - 1.4.13 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
 Shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.15 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.16 Do Not mow without the discharge chute in place. - 1.4.17 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) disconnect battery cables in the reverse order after starting.
+Keep all others away from mower during operation. - 1.4.16 Do Not mow without the discharge chute or entire grass collection system in place and in proper working condition. - 1.4.17 Be aware of the mower discharge and direct discharge away from others. - 1.4.18 Do Not operate mower under the influence of alcohol or drugs. - 1.4.19 Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - 1.4.20 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) disconnect battery cables in the reverse order after starting.